 How do I make an appointment?
 Speak to your UCLA physician about your interest in joining the program.
 If you don't currently have a UCLA Primary Care Physician, please contact UCLA Referral team at 800-825-2631.

 How long does the program last?
 We follow patients and their families through the course of the illness.
 We work alongside your primary care doctor in helping you cope with the challenges of dementia.

 Will this program pay for caregivers or day care centers?
 The program does not cover costs for caregivers or day centers.
 We can direct you to certain government and private programs that you might be eligible for.

 Will you take over my primary care?
 No, the program does not take over primary care.
 We work alongside your PMD to ensure comprehensive and coordinate dementia care.

 If I have a problem, who do I contact?
 We provide 24/7, 365-day a year assistance and advice for patients and caregivers for dementia-related issues.
-Monday through Friday 8am-5pm you'll be able to reach your Dementia Care Manager, after hours and weekends, you'll be connected to a Geriatric on-call physician.
+Monday through Friday 8am-5pm you'll be able to reach your Dementia Care Specialist, after hours and weekends, you'll be connected to a Geriatric on-call physician.
 However, your primary contact should still be your primary care physician for other non-dementia related issues